ABSORPTION OF WATER

 The efficiency of absorption of water depends upon the extent of root branching and the total surface area of the absorptive structures of root hairs.
 Though most of the water is absorbed by the root hair zone, other regions also contribute in absorption to some extent.
 Still the efficiency of absorption varies from one root system to the other.

 In most of the cases, the soil temperature is little lower than that found in aerial regions.
 As temperature influences the viscosity mobility of water and also the metabolic activity of the plant cells, it affects the ability and the efficiency of absorption of water.
 The rate of absorption of water is lower, if the temperature is lowered this is because the mobility of water is decreases and the viscosity of liquid water increases.
 Thus low temperature resists the free movement of water which in turn affects the rate of absorption.
-However very high temperatures have adverse effect on the root’s efficiency.
+However a high temperature has adverse effect on the root’s efficiency.

-exhibit wilting features.
 If the water is not replaced within a particular period of time, plants experience permanent wilting stress and they may die.
 In fact, under normal conditions, the rate of absorption of water shows diurnal rhythm i.e. higher rate of absorption during day and low rate at nights.
 Thus soil water and its constituents determine not only the rate of absorption but also the amount of water absorbed.

 Soil being made up of fine rock particles of different dimensions, clay particles and other components, possess plenty of lung space within which air is present.
 If the soil is water logged, most of the air is expelled from the capillary spaces and roots experience anaerobic conditions and their metabolism suffers.
 This affects the growth of the roots.
 Sometimes, excess of clay particles also clog the spaces and soil is rendered unsuitable for the normal growth of the root.
 Some plants are adapted to grow in water logged areas.
 In such situations the rate of absorption of water and mineral salts is greatly affected.
 Even greater accumulation of CO2 within the soil causes change in the pH of the soil solution.
 Such changes will be detrimental to the root system.
 But normally the soil CO2 is replaced by the atmospheric air.